 - Careful and gentle approach.
 Cleaning techniques do not include hard scrubbing and scratching as this can only add the dirt deep into the surface or fibres.
 Not to mention it can cause damages.

 - Time is also of importance.
-Doing a job fast is often associated to doing it poorly.
+Doing a job fast is often associated with doing it poorly.
 So, when tackling tough surfaces, spray them with the cleaning agents and wait till they do their job.
 Meanwhile, you can continue cleaning something else.

 - Carry all the stuff you need with you.
 Interrupting your work with searching for a certain thing will not only slow down the process, and will decrease your motivation.
 Unless you’re feeling the bliss when you clean (I hope not).